PRO100BYTE/ProjectArcade-Wiki/navigation/system-view-and-game-view.md

 ---
-description: Retrobat navigation basics
+description: ProjectArcade navigation basics
 ---

 # System View and Game View

-All screenshots in this section are done with the default Retrobat theme **ES-THEME-CARBON**.
+All screenshots in this section are done with the default ProjectArcade theme **ProjectArcade Simple**.

 ## System View

-The first screen displayed when launching Retrobat is the **System View**, from here you can navigate through systems and enter the **Game View**.
+The first screen displayed when launching ProjectArcade is the **System View**, from here you can navigate through systems and enter the **Game View**.

 <figure><img src="https://i.imgur.com/pYMalry.png" alt=""><figcaption><p>System View with <strong>ES-THEME-CARBON</strong></p></figcaption></figure>